Other Invertebrates

 Wings

-Bumblebees have four wings, the two rear wings are small and usually attached to the fore wings by a row of hooks called hamuli or hannulae (see the diagram below). which catch on to ridge on the lower margin of the fore wing.
+Bumblebees have four wings, the two rear wings are small and usually attached to the front wings by a row of hooks called hamuli or hamulae (see the diagram and photographs below) which catch on to ridge on the lower margin of the front wing.
 This is why many people think bumblebees have only two wings.
-The front and rear wings can be clearly seen in the photograph on the right, and below.
+The front and rear wings can be clearly seen in the photographs further down the page.

 bumblebee wing zipper